 and courses placements, connect your strengths and interests with programs of study at Edmonds CC, choose first quarter classes, and teach you how to register online.

-- Sign up for post-test advising either through the Testing Center or the Information Desk — no appointment necessary.
-See our New Student Checklist.
+- Sign up for an NSA either through the Testing Center or the Advising Resource Center.

-If you are a continuing student, make an appointment with either:
+If you are a continuing student, make an appointment with one of your faculty advisors:

-- A Faculty Advisor who brings valuable expertise related to programs of study, courses, university programs,
+- A Faculty Advisor brings valuable expertise related to programs of study, courses, university programs,

 and the job market.
 They also approve course substitutions and degree/certificate